socialtables/socialtables.github.io/style-guides/javascript/README.md

   - **Conditional Expressions & Equality**
     + Use `===` and `!==` over `==` and `!=`
     + Avoid duplication like `if (name !== '')`.
 Use `if (name)` instead.
+    + Refactor complex conditional statements into variables describing what they are evaluating.

   - **Blocks**
     + Separate into multiple lines and use braces